 Public and private warehousing are two options for storing goods throughout the shipping process.
 Both offer a convenient storage solution and a variety of benefits, but which is better for your product, business, and budget?
 Keep reading to learn more about public vs. private warehousing, then reach out to the team at Amware to find out which is the best solution for your business.

-What is Private and Public Warehousing?
+Private and Public Warehousing

 Public warehousing facilities are owned and operated by a third party.
 In this model, pricing is based on the level of service utilized by the customer.
 Public warehousing facilities are used for short-term or long-term storage, with some locations offering additional services and amenities.